-When you create an Azure SQL database (DB) right of the bat, you will be faced with the need to assign permission in the database to users or security groups.
+When you create an Azure SQL database (DB) right off the bat, you will be faced with the need to assign permissions in the database to users or security groups.
 Normally on an on-premises SQL DB it’s no problem and can be done using the GUI in SSMS.
 But for an Azure SQL DB, there is no GUI to assign permissions, you will need to use SQL queries to assign permissions to users or groups.
-Let me show you how to assign SQL DB permissions to a AAD security group.
+Let me show you how to assign SQL DB permissions to a Microsoft Entra ID (formerly Azure Active Directory/AAD) security group.

 Assigning the permissions

-The topology that I will be using is one AAD group to Grant Logon permissions to the SQL server, and then add three groups to that group in AAD, and then afterwards I’ll assign the same three groups the following permission set: Owner, Writer & Reader.
+The topology that I will be using is one Microsoft Entra ID group to grant login permissions to the SQL server, and then add three groups to that group in Entra ID, and then afterwards I’ll assign the same three groups the following permission set: Owner, Writer & Reader.

-The reason for this topology is that I want to save time, when I eventually have to add another database to the SQL server.
-When the time comes i can just create three AAD groups and add them to the “ACL_GrantLogin_xx” group and not have the need to assign permissions in the master DB, and then just set the permissions on the database i just created.
+The reason for this topology is that I want to save time when I eventually have to add another database to the SQL server.
+When the time comes I can just create three Entra ID groups and add them to the “ACL_GrantLogin_xx” group and not have the need to assign permissions in the master DB, and then just set the permissions on the database I just created.
 For me the administration is easier in the long run and more transparent.

-The other reason is ‘cleanness’ in the Master DB, in ‘only’ having one group and not serval groups.
+The other reason is ‘cleanness’ in the Master DB, in ‘only’ having one group and not several groups.

-To assign database permissions to an ADD group, you need to connect to the SQL server using SQL Server Management Studio with a AAD account with admin rights
+To assign database permissions to a Microsoft Entra ID group, you need to connect to the SQL server using SQL Server Management Studio with a Microsoft Entra ID account with admin rights.

 Query on the Master Database

-Start by selecting “New query” and then select “master” in the drop down and type in the following:
+Start by selecting “New query” and then select “master” in the drop-down menu and type in the following:

 Then hit “Execute (F5)”